Cryptopals: Set 1 Challenge 1

 Working Code Solution

-View on GitHub git clone https://github.com/barely-software/cryptopals-challenges cd cryptopals-challenges git checkout set1challenge1-rev2 mkdir build cd build cmake .. make ./set1_challenge1
+View on GitHub git clone https://github.com/barely-software/cryptopals-challenges cd cryptopals-challenges git checkout set1challenge1-rev2 mkdir build cd build cmake .. make ./set1_challenge1expected output:

 --- Set 1 Challenge 1 ---